shawonsaha15/IELTS-Practice/README.md

 # IELTS-Practice
-This repository is for tracking my answers and band scores over the time I give a test.
-I am using ChatGPT to have my writing tasks checked and score on it.
+This repository is for tracking my answers and band scores every time I give a test.
+I am using ChatGPT to have my writing tasks checked and scored on it.
 As for the rest, I am checking the answers provided for each book. <br>
 **Scores Achieved:** <br>
 <details>
   <summary>Book 16</summary>